River Ouse at Sheffield Park

 The Earl built Irongates lock to aid navigation through the Sheffield Park estate, and recent survey work has produced this fantastic laser scan of the lock remains;

 Despite the efforts of parliament and local communities, navigation was never fully achieved on the Ouse, and quickly died out when the railway was established.
 The river, however, was left straightened, deepened and disconnected from its floodplain, impacting on the local wildlife.

 In order to restore the natural fauna and flora of the river, Sheffield Park is embarking on a restoration project to improve the river and floodplain, and re-connect the Ouse to its local communities.
 The project hopes to encourage natural processes back onto the site, improving habitats for river and terrestrial species.

-Over the next year we will be carrying out a range of surveys on the river and floodplain, so keep an eye out for opportunities to get involved, and read more about the project on the River Ouse blog.
+Over the next year we will be carrying out a range of surveys on the river and floodplain, so keep an eye out for opportunities to get involved.

 What else is going on behind the scenes at Sheffield Park and Garden?

 - Ongoing innovation in planting, labelling and landscape design